virtu0427/virtu0427.github.io/content/en/about/index.md

   - block: contact
     content:
       title: Contact
       text: Hello!
 I'm Cho Dae-in, a third-year student at Chonbuk National University.
 I'm interested in information security, and I'm especially studying the field of intrusion response and mock hacking.
-In addition, I'm conducting research activities in the information protection lab at Chonbuk National University's engineering college, No. 7 and No. 402.
+In addition, I'm conducting research activities in the information protection lab at Chonbuk National University's engineering college, No. 7 and No. 402.here is my blog link! https://chaseit.tistory.com/
       email: jdi0427@jbnu.ac.kr
       phone: +82-010-3346-4670
       address: